-The Idaho Outfitters and Guides Association is a non-profit business trade association.
-It represents the majority of the state's full time licensed outfitters and guides.
+The Idaho Outfitters & Guides Association (IOGA), a statewide, nonprofit business trade association established in 1954 in Salmon, Idaho.
+The IOGA represents the majority of the state’s full-time, licensed outfitters and guides.
 Members primarily are small, independently owned businesses offering guided hunting, fishing, river running, trail riding, hiking, biking, climbing, skiing, snowmobiling, and guest ranch trips.

 An outfitter is someone who offers guided trips for compensation.
 To operate legally in Idaho, outfitters must be licensed with the state Outfitters and Guides Licensing Board.
 A guide is an outfitter's employee.
 Guides must be certified in first aid.
 They must train with a licensed outfitter, and they must be licensed with the state board.